mibudge

 Banks /api/v1/banks/ Read-only reference data

-Bank Accounts /api/v1/bank-accounts/ Scoped to account owners
+Bank Accounts /api/v1/bank-accounts/ Scoped to account owners; sync-scrape action reconciles a full bank-side snapshot atomically

 Budgets /api/v1/budgets/ Scoped to account owners